albertyw/crank/README.md

     - GenesFilePruner.py - a hackish script to select trees from one GenesFile and save them to a new GenesFile
     - GenesFileViz.py - Creates an image of every tree in a GenesFile
+    - LeafCounter.py - Counts the number of leaves in a GenesFile
     - LeafStripper.py - When reducing the number of species being analyzed, remove leaves from species and gene trees (in GenesFiles) matching those species